ellakoa/postcard-poem/content/posts/the-curious-sea.md

   The birds stopped singing,
   The bees stopped buzzing
-  and when all the espying was done it slipped quietly back from where it had come and again, the sea became one.
+  and when all the espying was done the mist slipped quietly back from where it had come, and again, the sea became one.

   As the surf started pounding, many had the same thought Wondering, did the curious sea find what it had sought?